 - Bachalpsee Lake – an easy hike to a beautiful alpine lake in Grindelwald

-- Jungfraujoch, Top of Europe – must-see in this region
+- Jungfraujoch, Top of Europe – a must-see in this region

 - Day Trip to Interlaken – includes several suggested 1-day itineraries